PR Crisis Communication & Management Plan (2023 Guide)

 Employees can communicate and spread news and messaging amongst their peers which can, hopefully, result in the network effect where your news will be spread for free and word-of-mouth.

-When crisis strikes there will be some time before providing a response, the facts and details need to be delivered to the crisis team so that it can be dissecting and swapped out with the variables you set in the planning stage.
-(Here's a bumper guide on writing a press release to help with this stage).
+When crisis strikes, there will be some time before providing a response, the facts and details need to be delivered to the crisis team so that they can be dissected and swapped out with the variables you set in the planning stage.

-This should be a rapid process with the proactive planning that you have been doing but an real-time statement release, in this case a holding statement, is vital to show stakeholders that you have acknowledged the situation and matter in hand.
+This should be a rapid process with the proactive planning that you have been doing but a real-time statement release, in this case a holding statement, is vital to show stakeholders that you have acknowledged the situation and matter at hand.

-In the spreadsheet there is an additional tab for post-crisis review.
+In the spreadsheet, there is an additional tab for post-crisis review.
 It’s not lengthy, it’s not a soul-breaking process - it’s there to help evaluate and update processes.
-Most of us will shy away from this behaviour because it means people, management etc, are now scanning and looking for problems.
+Most of us will shy away from this behavior because it means people, management, etc, are now scanning and looking for problems.

 Assess, discuss and develop strategies around how to fix the issues witnessed and update potential scenarios that may occur.